 It was officially opened on 21 September 2013 by Mr David Mason, Deputy Lieutenant of Oxfordshire.
 Mr Mason is a local large estate owner (Eynsham Park Estate in North Leigh) a former High Sheriff of Oxfordshire and a long-time supporter of Freeland Football Club.

 The second phase was constructed by RMD Builders Ltd., Unit B1, New Yatt Business Centre, New Yatt, Witney.
 The Architect was Ray Tollady, dip arch (Oxford) 43 Ducklington Lane, Witney.
 The Quantity Surveyor was Rowland Butt and the Contract Administrator was Andrew Bird, both of Brading Butt, 3 Meadow Court, High Street, Witney.
 The Health & Safety Consultant was Brian Leech of B & L Associates Ltd., Freeland.

 Funding for the second phase came from a £50,000 grant from West Oxfordshire District Council, a £50,000 grant from Sport England, a £50,000 grant from Waste Recycling Environmental Ltd (WREN), £7,500 grant from Oxfordshire County Council and £17,000 raised by Village fundraising events.
 The remainder of this £200,000 project came from generous private anonymous donations and a loan from the Public Works Loan Board repayable over 10 years.

 Freeland Hall Management Committee

 The Hall site is leased from the Parish Council for 70 years from 1965.
-Freeland Hall Management Committee with its Trustees and representatives of the Village organisations undertakes the maintenance and sets the hiring policies for the property.
+Freeland Hall Management Committee and representatives of the Village organisations undertakes the maintenance and sets the hiring policies for the property.

 Dorothy Sharpe, Treasurer